Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 An inquiry was held in New York on Jan.
 11-1943 with the captain, the 3rd mate, Ordinary Seaman Abrahamsen and the engine room assistant attending.

-In "Krigsseileren" No. 3 for 1992 there's a reunion picture of some former crew members of Thelma, with the caption saying they all sailed on her from 1940 until she was torpedoed.
-The following names are given, and note that some of these do not appear in the official crew list below:
+In "Krigsseileren" No. 3 for 1992 there's a reunion picture of some of Thelma's former crew members, with the caption saying they all sailed on her from 1940 until she was torpedoed, but this appears to be incorrect; it looks like some of them had paid off before she was sunk.
+The following names are given and as can be seen, some of these are not included in the official crew list below:

 Crew List: